gunjanpandey/test3/README.md

 # test3
-This is the test project for the third day of Data School
+This is the test project for the third day of Data School.
+Matt and Stephen are running today.